neshanjo/what2eat/doc/architecture-documentation.md

   - If x ≥ 30°C, then p = 100%.

 **C4.** All external services used by the system must be free to use.

-### 1.4.
-Stakeholders

-Stakeholders of this project and system are

-- the teacher of the lecture _Software-Architektur_ (project lead),
-- attendants of the lecture _Software-Architektur_, WIN and GIB students ("users" in terms of learning about software architecture) and
-- potential cafeteria customers (end users).

 ### 1.5.
 Document goals